icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 #### Karma Coffee

 > Awesome coffee shop.
-Multiple locations, only been to this one (https://github.com/daviddias/awesome-hacking-locations/blob/master/closest to main square).
+Multiple locations, only been to this one (closest to main square).
 Not too many seats, but fast wifi.

 Webpage: http://www.karmaroasters.com/